-Suffolk RED is open to all who have an interest in Radio & Electronics.
-Whether you are just starting out in the hobby with an M6 or now looking for something new to try your hand at, Suffolk RED is the place to pop along to.
+Suffolk RED is for Amateur Radio & Radio Electronics hobbyists.
+Licensed Amateur Radio and new to the Amateur Radio hobby.
+Whether you are just starting out in the amateur radio hobby with an M6 foundation licence or long term amateur radio licence holder now looking for something new to try your hand at, Suffolk RED is the place to pop along to.

-It’s held every other month throughout the year on the last Wednesday of the month, organised by a collaboration of amateur radio and electronics enthusiasts in the Suffolk area of the UK.
+Suffolk RED held every other month throughout the year on the last Wednesday of the month, organised by a steering group and supported by collaborating with amateur radio and electronics enthusiasts in East Anglia of the UK.

-All ages welcome and our current venue has ample parking and disabled facilities.
+All ages welcome and our current venues have ample parking and disabled facilities.

-If you would like further information please do not hesitate to contact one of the Suffolk RED Steering Group via email: Contact us
+If you would like further information or volunteer to help at Suffolk RED events please do not hesitate to contact one of the Suffolk RED Steering Group via email: Contact us